Thelma is an award-winning writer living in the Blue Ridge Mountains. She enjoys writing about rural America, especially Appalachia.

-President Lyndon Johnson declared War on Poverty in his 1964 State of the Union address to the nation.
-He pointed a finger at Appalachia as being the most economically poor area of the United States.
+President Lyndon Johnson declared a War on Poverty in his 1964 State of the Union address to the nation.
+In his speech, he pointed a finger at Appalachia as the most economically poor area of the United States.

-In an effort to get enough Congressional votes to pass his Economic Opportunity Act, Johnson and his wife along with numerous reporters and photographers journeyed to the heart of Appalachia.
-His hope was to show citizens across the country the poor living conditions and lack of education that existed and persuade them to get their representatives in Washington behind his program.
+In an effort to get enough Congressional votes to pass his Economic Opportunity Act, Johnson and his wife, along with numerous reporters and photographers, journeyed to the heart of Appalachia.
+His hope was to show citizens across the country the poor living conditions and lack of education that existed.
+He hoped that seeing individuals experiencing poverty would encourage constituents to get their representatives in Washington behind his program.

-Some Appalachian folks greeted the War on Poverty with open arms while others felt it was an intrusion by government.
+Some Appalachian folks greeted the War on Poverty with open arms, while others felt it was an intrusion by the government.

-Tom Fletcher was an unemployed sawmill worker in Martin County, Kentucky who had made only $400 the year before the president's visit.
-It was impossible for him to support his wife and 8 children.
+Tom Fletcher was an unemployed sawmill worker in Martin County, Kentucky, who had made only $400 the year before the president's visit.
+It was impossible for him to support his wife and eight children.
 He had no idea he would become the "poster boy" of America's poverty.

-Their front porch discussion centered around the lack of jobs and the importance of Fletcher's children to get a better education than their father had received.
+Their front porch discussion centered around the lack of jobs and the importance of Fletcher's children getting a better education than their father had received.

 Surprising Turn of Events

-Unlike Tom Fletcher, there were many who wished Johnson would have stayed in Washington and never came to Kentucky on his "Poverty Tour".
+Unlike Tom Fletcher, there were many who wished Johnson would have stayed in Washington and never have gone to Kentucky on his "Poverty Tour."
 Fletcher was embarrassed by the news reports of his lack of education and the description of his "deplorable" living conditions.
 However, he believed help was on its way.

 No one was more upset about the influx of the media than Hobart Ison of Letcher County, Kentucky.
 His actions would give the people of the area even more of a "black eye" in the minds of Americans in more affluent parts of the country.